- Perfect crimps each time

 The latch that locks the tool is positioned in the right place and easy to engage/disengage.
 There is no risk of accidentally opening or closing it when you do not want it to.

-I came across some other reviews that advise to be cautious not to get your skin in between the blades of the built-in wire cutter.
-In my experience, there is really no risk of that when the tool is held correctly.
+We came across users that advise to be cautious not to get your skin in between the blades of the built-in wire cutter.
+In our experience, there is really no risk of that when the tool is held correctly.

 Combining all qualities of the PAD-11 results in a well made crimping tool that does a professional job.
 When used correctly, it will make your wiring work look as if it just came from the factory.